 When the skin around the blemish is broken, it can be more susceptible to unwanted bacteria.
 Cleanse your skin immediately, as well as every morning and night after picking to ensure that you’re removing surface debris, dirt and makeup before it has a chance to clog your pores.
 Just be sure that your cleanser is a gentle one considering that your skin is still healing.
 We love the CeraVe Hydrating Facial Cleanser because it gently and effectively removes dirt and excess oil without stripping the skin’s necessary moisture.

 “I recommend drying your pimple out with a spot salicylic acid product,” says Dr. Akhavan.
 Salicylic acid or benzoyl peroxide are both powerful acne-fighting ingredients that can be found in a wide variety of skincare products.
-It works as a chemical exfoliator to remove the layer of dead skin cells on the surface of your skin.
-As with your cleanser, choose a gentle, soothing formula that won’t cause further irritation, like the La Roche-Posay Effaclar Duo Acne Spot Treatment or the Vichy option mentioned above.
+They work as a chemical exfoliator to remove the layer of dead skin cells on the surface of your skin.
+As with your cleanser, choose a gentle, soothing formula that won’t cause further irritation, like the La Roche-Posay Effaclar Duo Acne Spot Treatment, or the Vichy option mentioned above.

 Even if you have oily, acne-prone skin, you should still be using a hydrating moisturizer daily.
 Spot treatments and acne-fighting cleansers have a tendency to be drying.
 To ensure that you replenish any lost moisture, you’re going to want to grab a moisturizer or cream that works with your skin type.
-If you need recommendations, we rounded up the best non-comedogenic moisturizers for acne-prone skin.
+If you’re looking for a non-comedogenic moisturizer, we love the Kiehl's Ultra Facial Oil-Free Moisturizer for acne-prone skin.